 Marshall Honorof, Editor @marshallhonorof

-Marshall Honorof is a senior writer for Tom's Guide, covering all sorts of gaming hardware, including gaming mice,keyboards, headsets and more.
+Marshall Honorof is an editor for Tom's Guide, covering all sorts of gaming hardware, including gaming mice, keyboards, headsets and more.
 He also focuses on security and streaming video.
 After earning a B.A. in Writing Seminars from Johns Hopkins University, Marshall started his journalism career at The Escapist.
 In his off time, you can find Marshall practicing taekwondo or doing deep dives on classic sci-fi.

 Andrew E. Freedman, Senior Writer @FreedmanAE